Content warning: This article discusses suicide in a way that some readers may find distressing.

 “What would be really worrisome is if Facebook didn’t do this sort of research in the first place.
 The reason we do it is to hold up a mirror to ourselves and ask the difficult questions about how people interact at scale with social media.
 These are often complex problems where there are no easy answers — notwithstanding the wish to reduce them to an attention-grabbing newspaper headline.”

 "Facebook understands the significant responsibility that comes with operating a global platform.
 We take it seriously, and we don’t shy away from scrutiny and criticism.
-But we fundamentally reject this mischaracterisation of our work and impugning of the company’s motives."
+But we fundamentally reject this mischaracterization of our work and impugning of the company’s motives."

 Refinery29 Australia approached Instagram for comment and was directed to Nick's article above.
-The Instagram representative pointed to some of Instagram's local Australian partnerships in the realm of mental health and online security, with organisations such as ReachOut, Project Rockit, Plan International Australia, The Butterfly Foundation, and Minus18.
+The Instagram representative pointed to some of Instagram's local Australian partnerships in the realm of mental health and online security, with organizations such as ReachOut, Project Rockit, Plan International Australia, The Butterfly Foundation, and Minus18.